RevealBi/Documentation/docs/user/visualization-types/choropleth-map.md

 Further in this topic, areas on the map are also called *regions* or *shapes*.

-![A choropleth map showing 2016 general elections in the US](images/presidential-election-2016-map-example.png) In Analytics, the map type displayed for the choropleth is a standard political map, i.e. the individual shapes in the map can be continents, countries, states, counties, political unions, etc.
+![A choropleth map showing 2016 general elections in the US](images/presidential-election-2016-map-example.png) In Reveal, the map type displayed for the choropleth is a standard political map, i.e. the individual shapes in the map can be continents, countries, states, counties, political unions, etc.

 The map supports the three different coloring schemes listed below.